jsta/imagemagick_cheatsheet/README.md

 #Repository for Imagemagick Cheetsheet

-Animations depend on javascript (latex package animate) and are not viewable in Evince or Okular
+Animations depend on javascript (LaTeX package `animate`) and are not viewable in Evince or Okular

 ##Depedencies
 * LaTeX (TeXLive or MiKTex)